Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 click on their affiliate links.
 Therefore, I've decided to have my own affiliate links.
 I'm not exactly happy with this, however if people want to use such things, they should at least use them in a way where the money ends up supporting the project.

-If you want to support the project, consider donating using [Github sponsors](https://github.com/sponsors/Hypfer) instead of using affiliate links as they are part of the advertising industry, which [some people might describe as bad](https://www.youtube.com/watch?v=tHEOGrkhDp0).
+If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/Hypfer) instead of using affiliate links as they are part of the advertising industry, which [some people might describe as bad](https://www.youtube.com/watch?v=tHEOGrkhDp0).

 ## Germany